ItaloPachecoMustaro/Alura-AluraBooks-Project/README-EN.md

 ## 📚Description

-This is a web project that I created as part of the "HTML and CSS for Web Projects from Scratch" course.
-During the course, I learned the essential fundamentals of web development, starting from scratch.
+Participating in Alura's HTML and CSS for Web Projects from Scratch' course, I developed AluraBooks, a study platform that uses educational books as a base.
+During the course, I acquired essential skills to build a website using HTML and CSS.
+I learned to interpret website prototypes created in Figma, understood the mobile-first approach and mastered the use of media queries to create responsive layouts.

 <br>